 On our last day, we made a gametime decision to head south of Hobart to explore the Tasman Peninsula rather than hike at a nearby park.
 This turned out to be an excellent choice because WOW is this coastline beautiful.
 There are several touristy stops you can make when you first enter the peninsula, most of which are collapsed caves, blowholes, and other rock formations, all swarmed by Asian tourists and/or local families.

 After these, you’ll soon arrive at Port Arthur.
 We snuck a peek at this old convict site through the fences, but opted for a hit of natural scenery instead of shelling out what we felt was a bit too much money on admission here.
 I’ve heard great things about Port Arthur though, so it’s definitely worth a stop on your Tasmania roadtrip if you’re into history and open air museums.

 We continued driving into Tasman National Park, and that’s where things got really good.
 This park is chock full of coastal walks, ranging from an hour to several days long.
-I’m already contemplating a return trip later this year once the Three Capes Track opens in November!
+I’m already contemplating a return trip to hike the Three Capes Track!